worktheclock/replit.github.io/tutorials/08-storing-secrets-and-history.md

 The `getenv` function looks for an environment variable of a specific name.
 Now our code (and anyone who sees it) only needs to know the name of the key that stores our private API key, instead of the API key itself.
 You should be able to run your code again at this point to verify that new weather entries are correctly added to the relevant files.

 There are many other environment variables that make various parts of an operating system work correctly.
-For example, you could also take a look at the `LANG` and `PATH` environment variables, which will show you that Repl.it has their servers configured to use US English and 8-bit unicode character encoding, and have some default places where the system looks for executable programs.
+For example, you could also take a look at the `LANG` and `PATH` environment variables, which will show you that Replit has their servers configured to use US English and 8-bit unicode character encoding, and have some default places where the system looks for executable programs.

 ![**Image 4:** *Looking at other environment variables.*](/images/tutorials/08-storing-secrets/08-04-using-env-variables.png)